 Oh, and do not take alcohol with you!
 You can drink it inside the park, but you can only buy it in one of the cafes inside.
 You will not be allowed to enter the park with your own beer.
 There are security staff who will be checking your bag at the entrance.

-But you also don’t want to overpack and bring unnecessary things that will kill your back afterwards.
+But you also don’t want to overpack and bring unnecessary things that will kill your back afterward.

 Here are the things that you should definitely pack in your backpack: